2016 Daily Life Woman of the Year, Mariam Veiszadeh is a lawyer, Diversity & Inclusion Consultant, contributing author and a social commentator.

 She has been described as a woman who uses her “considerable wit and smarts to punch holes in the stupidity of racism, sexism and xenophobia in general” and someone who has “courage, tenacity and perseverance without the protection and resources afforded by public office.”

 As a fearless advocate, Mariam is accustomed to being both an advocate against and a victim of xenophobia.
 In 2015, she made global headlines as she endured months of cyber-bullying for simply speaking out against bigotry.
 Australians responded by rallying behind Mariam using the hashtag #IstandwithMariam.
-Her experiences of cyber-bullying have been cited as a case study in several publications and books including in Tara Moss’ ‘Speaking Out’.

 My story of my journey to Australia on Welcome to Australia: